 It also unclogs blocked arteries, dramatically reduces osteoporosis and might be the missing link in fighting Alzheimer’s.
 These are all major killers in America today and most likely you or one of your family members or friends, is fighting one of these conditions.

 Why doesn’t the world know more about this?
-I asked myself that very same question when we were first developing our advanced Vitamin D3+K2/Abc formula, now called Ultra D3, in November 2009.
+I asked myself that very same question when we were first developing our advanced Vitamin D3+K2 formula called Ultra D3, in November 2009.

 Vitamin K – The “Forgotten” Vitamin

 Just over eighty years ago, in 1929, a Danish researcher discovered that when chicks were fed a fat-free diet, blood leaked out of their arteries and capillaries into the surrounding body tissues.
 Furthermore, blood taken from these chicks coagulated very slowly.

 1929 – Dr Dam discovers that young birds fed a fat-deficient diet experience lengthened blood clotting time, anemia and hemorrhage.
 He postulates that there had to be a missing fat-soluble factor not previously known.